DenisAnchugov/PartyShark-Hackathon/README.md

+PartyShark - a collaborative DJing service.
 This is an implementation of Windows Phone client, created during 24 hour hackathon.